win120a/ACClassRoomUtil/README.md

 REMINDER of framework (Environment)
 ============
-THESE TOOLS NEED TO INSTALL JAVA ENVIRONMENT and some tools need to install .Net Framework! (.Net Framework 4, JAVA 7 or LATER!!!)<br>
+JAVA TOOLS NEED TO INSTALL JDK AND SOME C# TOOLS NEED TO INSTALL .Net Framework! (.Net Framework 4, JAVA 7 or LATER!!!)<br>

 About ACClassRoomUtil
 ============